 “Being a member of a smaller university ensures I am not just a number.
 I can approach any member of staff and they know exactly who I am; making the whole university experience tailored and personal to me.”

 Hannah Scammell, BCOM Year 2 student in 2020, studying a Masters in Osteopathy.

 “BCOM has been brilliant at giving me lots of support and encouragement throughout my studies.
-It really is a wonderful atmosphere here and there are plenty of social opportunities.”
+It really has a wonderful atmosphere and there are plenty of social opportunities.”

 Former BCOM student, Anisha Joshi, is now Principal Ostepath/Clinic Director at Woodside Osteopathic Clinic in Hitchin and has a clinic in Cavendish Square.
 Anisha’s clients include numerous celebrities.
 Listen here to why Anisha chose to study at BCOM.